pulumi/pulumi-hugo/themes/default/content/blog/docker-build/index.md

 # for details, and please remove these comments before submitting for review.
 ---

-We are thrilled to introduce the latest addition to the Pulumi Ecosystem -- the new _Docker-Build_ provider, designed to streamline and enhance Docker image builds.
+We are thrilled to introduce the latest addition to the Pulumi Ecosystem -- the new _Docker Build_ provider, designed to streamline and enhance Docker image builds.
 This addition builds on the solid foundation of our widely utilized [Pulumi Docker] provider.
 By embracing the power of Docker's [BuildKit] technology, this provider enhances your building experience, allowing you to modernize your image builds.
 This launch signifies our ongoing commitment to advancing technology and empowering developers to achieve new heights in container management.

-The Docker-Build provider is crafted to optimize the efficiency and versatility of Docker builds and offers developers a more potent and flexible approach to building Docker images, ensuring that they can achieve high performance and scalability in their deployment workflows.
+The Docker Build provider is crafted to optimize the efficiency and versatility of Docker builds and offers developers a more potent and flexible approach to building Docker images, ensuring that they can achieve high performance and scalability in their deployment workflows.
 The new provider exposes the full power of Docker's next-gen [buildx](https://docs.docker.com/reference/cli/docker/buildx/build/) functionality and includes key features such as,

 * __Multi-platform image support__: Build images that run seamlessly across different hardware architectures.